 Give your tot his own basket and sometimes some money so he can pay on his own.
 Take your kids to the Farmers’ Market.
-Teach your child how to save money on organics too.
-All of this allows a child to take ownership of what he’s cooking and eating.
+This allows a child to take ownership of what he’s cooking and eating.

 4. Start young:

 Even little kids can help make a healthy and inventive school lunch or snack.
 It’s smart to baby-proof the kitchen so that your kids can be in there with you from a young age.
 Kitchen safety should start early and so should food choices.
 At my house, Cedar has his own spaces in the cupboard and fridge, with food choices he can make on his own.

 When he was younger he’d complain that he couldn’t cook alone so we made a visual list of foods he COULD make and some he wanted to learn.
 For example, Cedar drew pictures of cereal, toast, apples, carrots, yogurt and other easy foods that he could fix himself, and when he’d whine about being hungry (between meals) I’d refer him to the list.
 He eventually added stuff he wanted to learn how to make to the list as well.